Azincourt Energy (CVE:AAZ) Stock Price Up 50% – Should You Buy?

-Shares of Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report) were up 50% on Friday .
-The stock traded as high as C$0.02 and last traded at C$0.02.
-Approximately 253,181 shares were traded during mid-day trading, a decline of 2% from the average daily volume of 259,671 shares.
+Azincourt Energy Corp.
+(CVE:AAZ – Get Free Report) rose 50% on Friday .
+The company traded as high as C$0.02 and last traded at C$0.02.
+Approximately 356,000 shares changed hands during mid-day trading, an increase of 34% from the average daily volume of 265,116 shares.
 The stock had previously closed at C$0.01.

 Azincourt Energy Company Profile